7wei/shareuhack/_posts/use-time-matrix-to-make-life-easier/index.md

 Some people have mastered time management from their student days, while others struggle with it even in middle age.
 This article introduces the four quadrants of basic time management to help you take the first step toward effective time management.

-## Time Management: A Crucial Skill for New Managers
+## Time Management: A Crucial Skill for Managers

 The four-quadrant time management method, proposed by [Stephen Richards Covey](https://en.wikipedia.org/wiki/Stephen_Covey), is especially relevant for new managers.
 They need to handle pressure from superiors while managing subordinates' workload and progress.
 Mastering time management is essential.